hkpeaks/peakrs/README.md

 Peaks Consolidation is purely an ETL framework, now PyPeaks extend to cover many Python and Rust APIs you run its as library.

+PyPeaks will also be extended to cover realtime Web by Websocket.

+With the Python binding, PyPeaks can offer effective mean to support your machine learning exerciese interacting with Pytorch and Tensorflow.

 ## The Folder "preview-file" is Python Call Rust

 This app is written in Rust with Python binding using Pyo3.
 See preview-file.py for instruction.